qtproject/qt-apps-neptune3-ui/README.md

 # Clone Repository

 The repo uses git-lfs.
 You need to install [https://git-lfs.github.com/](git-lfs) first.
+Due to the SSL issues we need to use the HTTPS clone URL.
+To not enter every time the credentials you can use the git credential cache.
+The GitLab server uses a self-signed certification, so we need to override the ssl verification.

+Here are the commands:

     $ git lfs install
     $ GIT_SSL_NO_VERIFY=true git clone https://git-lfs.qt.io/Gerrit/triton-ui.git
     $ cd triton-ui
+    $ git config credential.helper cache
     $ git config http.sslverify false

 # Build and install triton-ui